aglavic/plotpy/README.txt

-      Release Notes for the plotting script collection Version 0.7 Please report bugs and feature requests to http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki
+      Release Notes for the plotting script collection Version 0.7.2 Please report bugs and feature requests to http://iffwww.iff.kfa-juelich.de/~glavic/plotwiki

 Content:

 0   - introduction
-1   - changes since version 0.6.3
+1    - changes since version 0.7
+1.1 - changes from version 0.6.3 to 0.7
-1.1 - changes from version 0.5 to 0.6.3
+1.2 - changes from version 0.5 to 0.6.3
-1.2 - changes from version 0.4 to 0.5
+1.3 - changes from version 0.4 to 0.5
 2   - installation Linux
 2.1 - installation Windows
 3   - goles for later releases